victoria-lo/overstrategize/README.md

 ### Using the Desktop App
 Unlike the online tool where you have to manually enter the team and map information, the desktop app will automatically detect the team composition and map information in real-time when you play the game.

+Before you decide the use the desktop app, you should make sure you have the following:
+1. Overwatch installed and you have basic knowledge of the game
+2. Python 3.7 or above installed in your machine
+3. Code editor software like PyCharm or Visual Studio Code
+4. Some background knowledge of setting up a Python project

-Note that depending on your machine's specs, the frame rate may drop.
+Note that depending on your machine's specs, the game frame rate may drop when using together with desktop app.

 > **Important:** When running the game, ensure the window is set to Borderless Window instead of Fullscreen.

+To start using the desktop app:
 1. Download the app from the Overstrategize [website](https://overstrategize.herokuapp.com/).
 2. Unzip the folder.
 3. Navigate to the `requirements.txt` file and replace lines 34 and 35 with your own directory where you downloaded the folder.